Home

 This evaluation focused on the volunteers’ perceptions of the impact of Energy Club on their skill levels, confidence and potential future employment.
 Exploratory data on volunteers’ perceptions of impact on children’s physical activity and knowledge of healthy lifestyles were also presented alongside Regional Managers’ perceptions of impact and delivery.

-• Over three-quarters of volunteers state their confidence had improved, and around two-thirds cite increases in their self-esteem and social skills.
+• Over three-quarters of volunteers stated their confidence had improved, and around two-thirds cite increases in their self-esteem and social skills

-• Over 95% of volunteers feel that the clubs impact positively on children’s activity levels, knowledge of healthy lifestyles, attitudes to sport and being active and the development and improvement of physical skills.
+• Over 95% of volunteers felt that the clubs impact positively children’s activity levels, knowledge of healthy lifestyles, attitudes to sport and being active and the development and improvement of physical skills

-• Increased physical activity levels and improved physical skills are strongly linked to the development of self-esteem within the clubs, particularly for those children who don’t see themselves as ‘sporty’ or lack confidence.
+• Increased physical activity levels and improved physical skills were strongly linked to the development of self-esteem within the clubs, particularly for those children who don’t see themselves as ‘sporty’ or lack confidence

-• Giving the children a safer space to play and be active is perceived by volunteers to be key in engendering the confidence required to engage in physical activity.
+• Giving the children a safer space to play and be active was perceived by volunteers to be key in engendering the confidence required to engage in physical activity

 Date: 2013 – 2014